openqasm/openqasm/source/language/scope.rst

    OPENQASM 3.0

-   int ii = 100;  // 'ii' is declared in the global scope. qubit q;       // 'q' is declared in the global scope.
+   int ii = 100;        // 'ii' is declared in the global scope. qubit[5] q;          // 'q' is declared in the global scope. let alias = q[0:2];  // alias 'alias' is declared in the global scope.

    if (true) {
      ii *= 2;    // This is the global 'ii', which now has the value 200.